SAP-samples/btp-cap-multitenant-saas/docu/2-basic/10-troubleshooting/README.md

 btp unregister services/broker --name <nameofyourbroker> --url <brokerurl> --user broker-user --password <brokerpassword>  --subaccount <subaccountId>
 ```

 2.2.
-In case you removed your Service Broker application in the provider subaccount, you will not be able to delete an abandoned Service Broker registration in your consumer subaccounts.
+In case you already removed/uninstalled/undeployed your Service Broker application in the provider subaccount, you will not be able to delete an abandoned Service Broker registration in your consumer subaccounts.
 In that case, make sure to deploy your solution incl. the Service Broker application again before manually attempting to unregister the Service Broker as described in 2.1.